ttaylor-st/discuit-rss/README.md

 ## usage

-note that we do not have a hosted version of this service, so you will need to run it yourself locally.
+there's a hosted version of this project at `https://ttaylor.run.place:6135`, which you can use if you don't want to host it yourself. note that it may be a bit slow.

-go to `/{communityName}` (e.g., `/cats`) to get the rss feed for that community, the last ten posts will be returned.
+you can get the rss feed for a community by going to `/{communityName}` (e.g., `https://ttaylor.run.place:6135/cats`) to get the rss feed for that community, the last ten posts will be returned.

 you can also go to `/` to fetch the homepage, which will also return the last